tofagerl/emailfilter/README.md

 - **Persistent**: The state is maintained between application restarts
 - **Portable**: The state can be backed up and restored easily
 - **Manageable**: You can view, clean, and reset the state as needed
+- **Scalable**: Uses SQLite database for efficient storage and retrieval

 ### How It Works

-The local state system stores a unique identifier for each processed email in a JSON file located at `~/.emailfilter/processed_emails.json`.
+The local state system stores a unique identifier for each processed email in a SQLite database located at `~/.emailfilter/processed_emails.db`.
 This identifier is generated based on the email's account, message ID, sender, subject, and date.

-When the application processes emails, it checks this state file to determine which emails have already been processed, ensuring that each email is only processed once.
+When the application processes emails, it checks this database to determine which emails have already been processed, ensuring that each email is only processed once.
+The SQLite database provides better performance and data integrity compared to the previous JSON-based approach, especially when dealing with large numbers of emails.

 ### Managing the State